The Shackleton Mountain Challenge: Guest writer Maksymilian Rębisz

 Day 1: Tuesday: about 20 kilometres: Waking up: 5 AM, setting of: 6AM.
 We need to get there.
 We are a team now.
 The weather is good in the camp.
 Windy, but I can see ridges above trees.

 The plan was to traverse the range of the Western Tatras on this day.
-When we reached the first gap, the wind actually appeared to be so strong that we had to come down a little and set a camp for breakfast, waiting for any change of the weather.
+When we reached the first gap, the wind actually appeared to be so strong that we had to come down a little and stopped for lunch, waiting for any change of the weather.

 At the camp: someone is approaching us…